Can commuting be good for you?

 They organize the night before

 Instead of sprinting to the door in a morning panic ("where are my keys?"), successful people carve out 15 minutes at night to prepare for the next day.
 Set up breakfast, pack lunches, get your work bag organized, pick out your and your kids’ outfits, and track down your keys.
 If you leave the house feeling organized and calm, your commute will be smoother, too.
-Here's more advice about having a more organized morning.
+Also try these morning habits of successful people.